5. Hidden Markov Models#

 \[(\zeta)^{\frac{c_{t + 1}}{2}} \exp(- d_{t + 1} \zeta /2),\]

 Standard least squares regression statistics can be rationalized by positing a prior that is not informative.
-This is commonly done by using an “improper” priors that does not integrate to unity.
-[9] Setting \(\Lambda_0 = 0\) effectively imposes a uniform but improper prior over \(\beta\).
+This is commonly done by using an “improper” prior that does not integrate to unity.
+[8] Setting \(\Lambda_0 = 0\) effectively imposes a uniform but improper prior over \(\beta\).
 Although \(\Lambda_t\)’s early in the sequence are singular, we can still update \(\Lambda_{t+1} b_{t+1}\) via (5.22); \(b_{t+1}\) are not uniquely determined until \(\Lambda_{t+1}\) becomes nonsingular.
 After enough observations have been accumulated to make \(\Lambda_{t+1}\) become nonsingular, the implied normal distributions for the unknown parameters become proper.
 When \(\Lambda_0 = 0\), the specification of \(b_0\) is inconsequential and \(b_{t+1}\) becomes a standard least squares estimator.
 An “improper gamma” prior over \(\sigma\) that is often associated with an improper normal prior over \(\beta\) sets \(c_0\) to minus two and \(d_0\) to zero.
 This is accomplished by assuming a uniform prior distribution for the logarithm of the precision \(\zeta\) or for the logarithm of \(\sigma^2\).
 With this combination of priors, \(d_{t+1}\) becomes a sum of squared regression residuals.
-[10]
+[9]

 From the posterior of the coefficients of this transformed system we can compute posteriors of nonlinear functions of those coefficients.
-We accomplish this by using a random number generator repeatedly to take pseudo random draws from the posterior probability of the coefficients, forming those nonlinear functions, and then using the resulting histograms of those nonlinear functions to approximate the posterior probability distribution of those nonlinear functions.
+We accomplish this by using a random number generator repeatedly to take pseudo-random draws from the posterior probability of the coefficients, forming those nonlinear functions, and then using the resulting histograms of those nonlinear functions to approximate the posterior probability distribution of those nonlinear functions.
 For example, many applied macroeconomic papers report impulse responses as a way to summarize model features.
 Impulse responses are nonlinear functions of the \((\mathbb A, \mathbb B)\).

-The conjugate prior approach described above does not generate a posterior for which either the prior or the implied posteriors for the matrix \({\mathbb A}\) has stable eigenvalues with probability one.
+The conjugate prior approach described above does not generate a posterior for which either the prior or the implied posteriors for the matrix \({\mathbb A}\) have stable eigenvalues with probability one.
 We therefore modify that approach to impose that \({\mathbb A}\) is a stable matrix.
 We do this by rescaling the posterior probability so that it integrates to one over the region of the parameter space for which \({\mathbb A}\) is stable.
 We in effect condition on \({\mathbb A}\) being stable.
-This is easy to implement by rejection sampling.[11]
+This is easy to implement by rejection sampling.[10]

 The standard deviation of the martingale increment is a nonlinear function of parameters in \(({\mathbb A}, {\mathbb B})\).
 We construct a posterior distribution via Monte Carlo simulation.
 We draw from the posterior of the multivariate regression system and, after conditioning on stability of the \({\mathbb A}\) matrix, compute the nonlinear functions of interest.
 From the simulation, we construct joint histograms to approximate posterior distributions of functions of interest.[11]

-Fig. 5.1 Posterior density for conditional standard deviation of consumption growth.#
+Fig. 5.2 Posterior density for conditional standard deviation of consumption growth.#

-Fig. 5.2 Posterior distribution for the standard deviation of the martingale increment.#
+Fig. 5.3 Posterior distribution for the standard deviation of the martingale increment.#

-Following Carter and Kohn [1994], we consider a Gibb sampling approach for making inferences about a linear state-space model with hidden states and unknown parameters.
-Let \(\theta\) denote a stand in the unknown parameters for state-space model, and let \(\vartheta\) denote a stand in for the entire collection of unknown states.
+Following [Carter and Kohn, 1994], we consider a Gibbs sampling approach for making inferences about a linear state-space model with hidden states and unknown parameters.
+Let \(\theta\) denote a stand-in for the unknown parameters of the state-space model, and let \(\vartheta\) denote a stand-in for the entire collection of unknown states.
 All of the computations that follow condition on a time series of observations, \(Z_1, Z_2, ...., Z_T,\) although we suppress this conditioning in the notation that follows.
 The Kalman smoother gives a conditional distribution, \(P(d\vartheta \mid \theta).\) Given the observations of the composite state vector, \(\vartheta,\) we extend the conjugate prior method to construct \({\widetilde P}(d\theta \mid \vartheta).\) Finally, let \(Q(d \vartheta, d\theta)\) denote the joint probability for \((\vartheta, \theta)\), which is the target of computation.

-To compute the joint distribution, form a Markov process with a one-period transition from \((\vartheta, \theta)\) to \((\vartheta^+, \theta^+)\) by following the two step construction for use in simulation:
+To compute the joint distribution, form a Markov process with a one-period transition from \((\vartheta, \theta)\) to \((\vartheta^+, \theta^+)\) by following the two-step construction for use in simulation:

 • generate \(\vartheta^+\) using \(P(d\vartheta^+ \mid \theta)\);

-• generate \(\theta\) using \({\widetilde P}(d\theta^+ \mid \vartheta^+).\)
+• generate \(\theta^+\) using \({\widetilde P}(d\theta^+ \mid \vartheta^+).\)

 The transition distribution for the Markov process is: